CSNW/sql-bricks/readme.md

 ### Matches the SQL Language

 SQL Bricks doesn't introduce a new, complex API: the API was designed to be easily guessable for those who already know SQL.
-The overriding idea is that all SQL keywords are chainable camelCase methods, non-keywords are passed in as strings and `WHERE`/`JOIN` criteria can be expressed with literal objects:
+SQL keywords are chainable camelCase methods, non-keywords are passed in as strings and `WHERE`/`JOIN` criteria can be expressed with literal objects:

 ```javascript
 select('*').from('user').innerJoin('address').on({'user.addr_id': 'address.id'});